Sacred Games: Here’s What You Can Expect From The Second Edition (Videos)

 What To Expect From Sacred Games 2

 In the first video - What to expect - we can see Gaitonde (Nawazuddin) in a revenge mode.
-Saif Ali Khan (who plays Sartaj) reveals that the second season is direct continuation of pretty much were the first season ends.
+Saif Ali Khan (who plays Sartaj) reveals that the second season is direct continuation of pretty much where the first season ends.
 He adds, "A bomb is about to go off and he (Sartaj) has to save the world."
 While Sartaj is seen exploring Bombay, Gaitonde is going places (abroad)!

 Guruji’s Character Will Be Huge; New Characters On The Show